|Home||Mead List||About Mead||Meadery Home|

 |Brewing guide||Bottling guide||Fruit notes|

 Everyone who brews develops their own methods and they have their own ways of doing things and you learn as you go.
 This document reflects how we at U2M do things.
-If you are unfamilar with brewing search out some other resources, such as your local brew shop and other resources listed on the Meadery Home page.
+If you are unfamilar with brewing search out some other resources.
+There are a few listed on the Meadery Home page.
+Your local brew shop is also a good place to ask questions.
+This page was revised in November 2019, to reflect some things learned since we started in 1994.

 Bacteria and wild yeasts can ruin a batch of mead.
 Maintaining good sanitation throughout the brewing process will keep unwanted bacteria and wild yeasts at bay and result in consistently better meads.
 At U2M we take sanitation seriously.
 Other stuff not so much.
 U2M has long used a dilute bleach solution, soaking items for 20 minutes and rinsing before use.
 Your brew store has better things to use.
 Sanitizing solution can be mixed in a spray bottle and sprayed onto or into equipment.
 The instructions on the label will say to let dry and that is best, but for quick sanitization of some equipment you may follow with a rinse.

 Yeast may be started a day or two before brewing to give it a head start.
 Yeast may also be rehydrated at the time of brewing.
 It never hurts to prestart the yeast, but we've had good results with the brew night rehydration.

 To prestart yeast you'll need to give it something to eat and yeast likes sugar.
 We have used honey, but this is not necessarily the best medium.
 The instructions below use apple juice concentrate.
 Other fruit juices may work, though you'll probably want to stay away from those that are highly acidic (like grapefruit juice).